hackingmaterials/rocketsled/docs/_sources/index.rst.txt

 Find a comprehensive guide to using rocketsled at the link below.
 The guide exhaustively documents the possible arguments to ``MissionControl`` and provides at least one example of each.
-If working through the tutorials did not answer your question, you'll most likely find your answer here.
+If working through the tutorial did not answer your question, you'll most likely find your answer here.

 Contributions and Support